Frequently Asked Plumbing Questions

 When using a garbage disposal, it is recommended that no matter what you’re putting in it, you are doing so a small amount at a time.
 Try to stay away from stringy vegetables that may not get ground up by the blades.
 Also remember, whatever you grind up will be going down your drain and have to make it out to the septic tank or sewer main…so be sure to use lots of water.

 Not necessarily.
 When shopping for a new water heater you have to ask yourself the following questions.
 Do we ever run out of hot water during our daily routine?
 Do we have to fill large tubs for baths?
 Do we have more/less people living in the house as we used to?
-Is now the time to upgrade to tankless to save space/energy?
+Is now the time to upgrade to tankless water heater to save space/energy?
 Just because your house had a 40-gallon tank installed when you moved in, that doesn’t mean your family wouldn’t benefit from something different today.

 Over the years, we’ve seen every type of tub faucet imaginable.
 The technology has changed drastically, however, we do still get asked to repair an old drippy faucet.
 In this instance, we always take this opportunity to inform our customers of the new single-lever tub faucets and how they can make life so much better.
 Not only is a single-lever tub faucet easier to set to the correct temperature, but you’ll never have to worry about getting scalded in the shower if someone flushes the toilet.
 At All Star Plumbing, we are able to replace your 3 handle valve with a single-lever valve that is temperature/pressure balanced without cutting large portions of your walls out.